lunacys/BeatTheNotes/README.md

 - [ ] Discord Channel
 - [ ] Bot for Discord
 - [ ] [Game Wiki](https://wiki.beatthenotes.com) - also under dev

-## Modding

-**PLEASE NOTE: Modding API is not ready yet.**

-To be fair, we didn't even start creating it.
-We plan to add modding support after completing all the main milestones, but only if it will not take a lot of time.

-### What you can mod

-These game aspects you can mod (write an extension to the main game):

-- [ ] **Gameplay Modificators** - add new modificators which will slightly change the gameplay exprireince.
-- [ ] **Game Modes** - a brand new game mode, where you can anything you want. *Even make an RTS*.
-But please don't forget that the game is a rhythm game.
-- [ ] **Beatmap Editor** - if you create a new game mode you will want to create a beatmap editor extension to support editing things within the built-in editor.
-- [ ] **BeatmapReader**/**BeatmapWriter**/**BeatmapProcessor** - these ones are also really important to extend to create a complicated game mode.
-- [ ] **Skins** - it's a good idea to rework some art or sound stuff in your game mode, so I'm sure you'll find it useful.

-### How do I mod stuff

-*tl;dr:* there is no way to do it now.

-Every extension should be written in C# using the game API.
-More info you can find on the [Game Wiki](https://wiki.beatthenotes.com) (not ready now).

 ## License